Configure GitLab Posting User

 The GitLab posting user must be created by an individual on your team with the following administrative permissions:

-Log in to your GitLab instance as an administrator and create a new user with the username PullRequest.
-PullRequest reviewers and systems will use this user to post code review content.
+Log in to your GitHub instance as an administrator and create a new user with the username HackerOne or PullRequest.
+HackerOne Code will use this user to post scan results and validated issues.

-Add the PullRequest user to all of the projects/repositories you want code review on.
+Add the user you just created to all of the projects/repositories you want code review on.
 Be sure to grant the user REPORTER access so it's able to post comments.

-PullRequest will never write or modify code in your repositories.
-Read more about how we keep your code and data secure here.
+HackerOne Code will DOES NOT perform any code modification operations in your repositories.
+Read more about how we keep your data secure .

-Log into GitLab as the PullRequest user you just created.
+Log into GitLab as the HackerOne Code user you just created.

 Open User settings -> Access Tokens.
 This should be accessible from the following path: